jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 20 - Ethics & Laws.md

 An example case would include *Sydney Olympics* (McGuire vs. SOCOG 2000)

 This was clarified in 2002 in a Code of Practice to explicitly mention online services such as websites.
-The Special Educational Needs and Disability Act 2001 (SENDA) establises legal rights for disabled students in pre and post-16 education by amending the DDA to [include education.](http://www.jisclegal.ac.uk/ispliability/ispliability.htm)
+The Special Educational Needs and Disability Act 2001 (SENDA) establises legal rights for disabled students in pre and post-16 education by amending the DDA to [include education.](http://www.jisclegal.ac.uk/ispliability/ispliability.htm) - Lookup the Equality act 2010.

+## Who Watches the Watchers?

+As a sysadmin, who checks you?
+Companies need policies and procedures so that sysadmins know their limits and